The partition algebra and the plethysm coefficients II: ramified plethysm: Introduction

 \begin{thmD} \hypertarget{thmD} The ramified branching coefficient $[\Delta_r(\alpha^\beta)\res^{\ram_r(m,n)}_{P_r(mn)} : L_r(\kappa)]$ for $\alpha\vdash a, \beta\vdash b $ and $\kappa \vdash r$ is equal to the multiplicity of $\rightspecht {\kappa}$ in the following $\C \W_r$-module:

-where $\ParSet_{>1}(\Dee)$ is the set of partitions of~$\Dee$ with no singleton parts, $(a^b)$ is the empty partition if $a=0$ and otherwise the partition with $b$ parts all of size~$a$, and the set $\ParSet_{(a^b)}(\Cee)$ is as defined in Definition~\ref{defn:ParSet}. \end{thmD}
+where $\ParSet_{>1}(\Dee)$ is the set of partitions of~$\Dee$ with no singleton parts, $(a^b)$ is the empty partition if $a=0$ and otherwise the partition with $b$ parts all of size~$a$, and the set $\ParSet_{(a^b)}(\Cee)$ is as defined in Definition~\ref{defn:ParSet}. {The wreath product of modules, denoted $\oslash$, is defined in \cref{subsec:wreathProducts}.} \end{thmD}

 By Definition~\ref{defn:ParSet}, the elements $\gamma \in \ParSet_{(a^b)}(\Cee)$ are partitions having exactly $b$ parts \emph{including~$c_0$ distinguished zero parts}.
 Thus $c_\Cee + \cdots + c_1 + c_0 = b$ and the Littlewood--Richardson coefficient $c^\beta_{\beta^\Cee, \ldots, \beta^1, \beta^0}$ is well-defined.
 When $a=0$, the partitions $\gamma \in \ParSet_{(a^b)}(\Cee)$ have exactly~$b$ non-zero parts and $c_0 = 0$, and the sum is the same as in \TheoremA.